Why we instinctively dislike or hate someone

 Updated:

+The first thing to know about this phenomenon is that there’s no such thing as hating someone for no reason.
+That’s just not how the mind works.
 To generate the feeling of disliking someone, the mind needs some input, some stimuli.
 When you dislike someone instinctively, it may seem that you dislike them for no reason.
 But the reality is there’s always a reason, no matter how subtle.

 Later, you find out that there was an oil spill on the road that made it look like a giant pothole.
+Based on what your subconscious mind registered (‘Danger!
+Pothole ahead!’), you made a snap judgment and decision to steer away.
+If it were indeed a giant pothole, you’d be in serious trouble.

+Our mind doesn’t want to take any chances with potentially life-threatening events.
+The same applies to threatening people.
 Almost always, when we instinctively dislike someone, they’re a perceived pothole we’re quickly trying to avoid.
 They represent a threat to us.

+Hatred is a defense mechanism of the mind to protect us from perceived or actual threats.
 When you instantly dislike someone, you’ve made a snap decision that they’re threatening based on minimal information.

-Reasons we instinctively dislike someone
+Reasons we instinctively hate someone

 In this section, we’ll explore why we arrive at snap judgments about the people we’ve just met: